Standards and Conventions

 ODS can be replicated from source systems, or prepared for use from semi/unstructured data via hard-transformation and hence will have these associated conventions:

-Database replicated ODS (structured sources like SQL Server)::
+Database replicated ODS (structured sources like SQL Server):

-- e.g: intuitas_engineering_dev.bronze__ods__fhirhouse__dbo__sqlsvr-intuitas-engineering__adf.encounter
+- e.g: clinical__dev.ods__fhirhouse__dbo__adf.encounter

 Prepped semi/unstructured ODS data:

-- e.g: intuitas_engineering_dev.bronze__ods__ambosim__intuitas-confluent__databricks.encounter
+- e.g: corporate__dev.ods__workdayapi__employees.raw_data

 Persistent Data Store (PDS):